A PROCESS…

 thoughts on approach…

-Even though my paintings are puzzles that only I can solve, I have a pretty straightforward approach to them.
-I’m not trying to create some forced didactic to suit the work and make it seem more important than it is.
-It is what it is: Paint on a panel or paper.
-How do you make it more important than that in the midst of the world we’re living in right now?
-In the grand scheme of things, it’s a luxury to be a maker of lovely paintings when people are struggling to pay bills or out there fighting for equality.
+Even though each painting is a puzzle only I can solve, my approach to making them is fairly straightforward.
+I’m not interested in building an elaborate theory to prop the work up or make it seem more important than it is.
+It is what it is: paint on panel or paper.
+In the world we’re living in, how precious can that really be?
+In the larger scheme of things, it’s a luxury to make beautiful objects when so many people are struggling just to get by or fighting for something much more urgent.

-I feel very fortunate to be able to do what I do.
-I work most every day.
-But I’m not a slave to it.
-If I want to take a day to go explore my new city, then I do that.
-If I want to take a leisurely two-hour lunch with friends, I do that.
-But the work doesn’t make itself, so there’s a discipline to getting in the studio and working for hours at a time, uninterrupted.
+I’m deeply grateful that this is what I get to do.
+I work almost every day, but I’m not a slave to it.
+If I want to spend a day exploring my new city, I do.
+If I want to linger over a long lunch with friends, I do.
+Still, the work doesn’t make itself.
+There’s discipline in showing up, in giving hours of uninterrupted attention, in returning again and again to the studio.

 Like a cat, I do what I want.